 What is your program's standard for Discipline COURSE Success Rate?
-67.5% our students (in Math and English placement exams), we feel a 2.5% lower standard for course success is reasonable.
+65.0% our students (in prior Math and English placement exams), we feel a 5% lower standard for course success is reasonable.
 Moreover, while per-requisites are recommended for many of our courses, they are not required.
-This is likely a very good thing for our enrollment numbers, but it also means that many of our students imply do not possess the critical reading, writing, and verbal skills requisite for meetings the institutional standard of 70%.
+This is likely a very good thing for our enrollment numbers, but it also means that many of our students simply do not possess the critical reading, writing, and verbal skills requisite for meetings the institutional standard of 70%.
+Lastly, the implementation of AB705 might lead to more students who aren't ready for college-level courses that hold students to high standards of reading comprehension and writing skills.